Sparks

 Timothy Murphy

 I started Living Stones Unearthed with my son Kelly.
 As such, I am a translator and contributor.
-My wife Cindi and I have two other boys, Christian who currently is in Bournemouth, England and Wesley who along with his wife Shyan, have given us two grand children, DeClan and Avadell.
+My wife Cindi and I have two other boys, Christian who currently is in Bournemouth, England and Wesley who along with his wife Shyan, have given us three grand children: DeClan, Avadell, and RJ.
 Cindi and I currently serve in the worship and small group ministries at Compelled Church, Temperance, MI.

 5 thoughts on “Sparks”